-The link between Erectile Dysfunction and prostate cancer treatment
+The link between impotence and prostate cancer treatment

 Erectile dysfunction (ED) is a potential complication after prostate cancer treatment.
-Sexual dysfunction after radical prostatectomy affects 25-75% of men1.
+Sexual dysfunction after radical prostatectomy affects 25% to 75% of men.1

 A SEX LIFE AFTER PROSTATE CANCER

-The return to normal sexual function after prostate cancer treatment depends on your sex life before surgery, a supportive partner, the stage of your cancer, and the surgery itself.
+Prostate cancer and impotence: whether you return to normal sexual function after prostate cancer treatment depends on your sex life before the procedure, a supportive partner, the stage of your cancer, and the surgery itself.
 Many men begin to see a return to normal erections within 3 to 6 months of prostate cancer treatment2.
-Other men find that their erections do not return.
-Should erectile dysfunction persist, there are treatment options for every man.
-Why wait, if you feel you are not seeing a return of your erections 6 months after your cancer treatment, talk to your urologist for what options might be suitable for you.
+Others no longer get erections.
+Should erectile dysfunction persist, there are different treatment options for every man.
+Don't wait if you still don't have erections 6 months after cancer treatment.
+Talk to your urologist about what options may be right for you.

 WHY WAIT?
 TAKE CONTROL

-Your erectile dysfunction treatment may actually start before surgery with oral medications.
-A penis pump may be added after surgery to help increase blood flow to your penis during recovery.
-If ED persists, the penile implant may be an option.
+No impotence despite prostate cancer: your erectile dysfunction treatment can begin before surgery with oral medications.
+After surgery, a penis pump can help increase blood flow to the penis during recovery.
+If ED persists, a penile implant may be an option.
 The implant is concealed inside the body.
 It offers support for an erection whenever and wherever desired.